Krutik-Patel/Calculator-CI-CD/README.md

 Now, we'll update the Jenkins URL to the forwarding URL obtained and configure a build trigger for Git SCM polling.
 This setup ensures that our pipeline automatically initiates the build process whenever Jenkins detects a new push made to the associated GitHub repository.
+You can check by pushing some code in the github repo.